lichtschlag/Dazzle/readme.markdown

 Update: In iOS6 the behaviour of the birthrate property seems to have changed, a fireworks explosion is triggered at t= 0s.
 This is no longer the case in iOS7.

+Update: In iOS7 the behaviour of the birthrate property seems to have changed, it now acts as if the objects would have been spawned in the past... (rdar:14413481)